Patriots Notebook: Pats Need Mac Jones, Offense to Execute Better in Scoring Zone - CLNS Media

 Patriots rookie quarterback Mac Jones’ final stat-line was terrific against the Titans on Sunday.

 Jones threw for a career-high 310 yards on 32 attempts (9.7 average), two touchdowns, an EPA per drop-back in the 87th percentile, and a +8.3 completion over expected.
-Jones had five passes of 20-plus yards (removing screens), showed off his advanced understanding of New England’s passing concepts, and led the Pats offense to points on eight of their 11 drives.
+Jones had five passes of 20-plus yards (removing screens), showed off his advanced understanding of New England’s passing concepts, and led the Pats offense to points on eight of their ten drives (excluding kneel-downs).

 New England’s offense led by Jones moved the ball all afternoon, yet Pro Football Focus made headlines when they gave Mac his lowest overall grade of the season (51.9) despite a career-high in passing yards.